KDesp73/tabmakercli/README.md

 Simple Guitar Tab Maker

-Use .c file to add more time signatures, tunings and change settings

-Manual:
+Usage:
-  - [0-6] [characters] Adding notes on single string
+  [0-6] [characters]  Add notes on a single string
                         Example: 1 2h3 3p2 1 1 5 7 9 12 (adds all these characters on string 1)

-    To repeat multiple times just type in the number of times in front of string number.
+                        To repeat multiple times, type the number of times in front of the string number.
                         Example: 12 3 4 (Result: 3 4 3 4 on string 1)

-    Use 0 to add comments, bpm, notes etc. on top of the tab.
-Use TAB key to delete them.
+  0 [text]            Add comments, bpm, notes, etc., on top of the tab
+                      Use the TAB key to delete them.

-  - c [chords] Adding multiple chords either custom or based on a name.
+  c [chords]          Add multiple chords, either custom or based on a name.
                         Example: c Am am E 0234xx

-    To add double digit frets, use ^
+                        To add double-digit frets, use ^
                         Example: c ^12^10^10

-    To repeat multiple times just type in the number of times in front of c.
+                        To repeat multiple times, type the number of times in front of c.
                         Example: c2 Am F (Result: Am F Am F)

-  - t [tuning name] Changing tuning
+  t [tuning name]     Change tuning
                         Example: t d#

-  - s [time signature]
+  s [time signature]  Change time signature
                         Example: s 4/4

-  - | Bar line
+  |                   Add a bar line

-  - x [filepath] Save file, edit .c file to add custom path
+  x [filepath]        Save file (edit .c file to add custom path)

-  - Use arrow keys or touchpad to navigate up, down, left, right
+  Use the arrow keys or touchpad to navigate up, down, left, right.

-  - Press delete key to delete
+  Press the delete key to delete.

+For more settings, use the .c file to add more time signatures, tunings, and change settings.